affamd109/salesDuo-minutes-assnmnt/README.md

 # AI-Powered Meeting Minutes Extractor

-This is a simple Express.js backend API that processes meeting notes using Google’s Gemini generative AI model.
+This is a Node.js+ Express.js backend API that processes meeting notes using Google’s Gemini generative AI model.
 You can send meeting notes either as a `.txt` file upload or as raw text in the request body, and the API returns a JSON response with a summary, decisions, and action items.

 ---